-As trademarks distinguish the goods or services of different businesses, it is important that you advise what those goods or services are when you file an application.
+As trademarks distinguish the goods or services of different businesses, it is important that you advise what those goods or services are when you file a trademark application.

-All goods and services fall into one of 45 ‘classes’ that are listed under an international agreement that have been adopted by a majority of countries around the world.
-Under the LawPath Trademark Registration process, we will recommend the most suitable classes you require.
+Goods and services fall into one of 45 classes as prescribed by agreement.
+The majority of countries around the world have adopted this agreement.
+LawPath will recommend the most suitable classes you require.

-When you submit your online application, our LawPath Trademark Attorneys will review your application, and advise you if your trademark is registrable within 5 days.
+When you submit your online application, our team will review your application, and advise you if your trademark is registrable within 5 days.

-We will be listed as your agent on the official record as the “address for service”.
-This means that all government correspondence gets directed to us, and if another party queries, contacts, or challenges your trademark, they would contact us, rather than you.
-This ensures that you do not have to deal with the nitty-gritty stuff – we will review, report and advise you accordingly.
+The official record containing the ‘address for service’ will list LawPath, as your agent in the claim.
+This means that all government correspondence gets directed to us.
+If another party queries, contacts, or challenges your trademark, they would contact us, rather than you.
+This ensures that you do not have to deal with the nitty-gritty stuff.
+We will review, report and advise you accordingly.

 Step 3: Government Examination (Report or Approval)

-This process takes approximately 3 – 4 months after filing.
-Once the examination is complete, one of two things will happen.
+This process takes about 3 – 4 months once filed.
+Once the process is complete, one of two things will happen.